Harvey Weinstein’s Lawyers Move To Delay Court Date

 Ashley Judd’s lawsuit is unrelated to Weinstein’s rape allegations.

 Judd argues that Peter Jackson and Fran Walsh wanted to cast her in the Lord of the Rings movies, but Weinstein vetoed it because she refused to have sex with him.
-Her case will go to trial early in 2020.
+Her case will go to trial in early 2020.

 Police investigations into Weinstein’s alleged sexual misconduct are still open in L.A., New York, and the U.K.